Please note: These pictures are not mine I got them off the internet to give the reader a general idea of things.

 “That’s so boring!”

-I smiled because she was so cute when she was angry.
-She picked up the bunny and stomped into the bathroom as loud as she could, which wasn’t very loud, and shut the door.
-I chuckled.
-Just then I remembered something important, I never called the police.
+It was then I remembered something important, I never called the police.
 What was I thinking?
 As if on cue, it started raining.
 I didn’t think much of it until I realized it would wash away all the evidence!
 I grabbed a tarp from the cupboard and ran out the door into the rain.
 I placed the tarp over where the bullet had made impact with the ground.
 I felt a little silly doing it, who knew if it would even help?
 What can they get from a bullet?
 I suddenly had a scared feeling.
 I looked around me but I couldn’t see far in the rain.
 I hurried inside to see Taylie waiting for me with Cephas wrapped in her arms.
 “What is it?”
 I asked curiously, “Cephas pooped in the tub.”
 She stated.

 “Oh.
 Well did you clean it up?”
 I said trying not to smile at her honesty.